paulbarbu/dotophp/README.md

 DoToPHP
 =======
+For a list of features see FEATURES.md in `docs`.

 Installation
 ============
+Check INSTALL.md in `docs`.

 License
 =======

-(C) Copyright 2011 Paul Barbu Gheorghe
+(C) Copyright 2011, 2012 Barbu Paul - Gheorghe

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by